GRE® Test At Home and Other COVID-19 Updates

-- Why did ETS decide to offer this solution?
+- Why did ETS decide to offer the GRE General Test at home?

 - ETS is committed to supporting institutions and students during this global health crisis.
 This at home solution provides a convenient, flexible and safe option for testing, allowing students to complete their applications, so that institutions can make informed admissions decisions.

-- At this time, taking the GRE General Test at home is available until test centers reopen and the situation returns to normality.
+- The GRE General Test at home is expected to be available until test centers reopen and the situation returns to normality.

 - The GRE General Test taken at home is the same valid and reliable GRE General Test you know and trust.
 The test is identical in content, format, on-screen experience and scoring to the test given at a test center.
 Students can prepare for the test using the same prep materials.
 Only the delivery method has changed.